 In a recent address, Joe DeLorenzo, the FMCSA director, clarified ELD mandate concerns regarding ELD rule exemptions, ELD data transfer, yard moves, and using AOBRD as per the ELD mandate.
-That presentation was helpful for many drivers who were having confusions regarding these aspects of the ELD mandate.
+That presentation was helpful for many drivers who were having confusion regarding these aspects of the ELD mandate.

 Now, at the Great American Trucking Show (GATS) 2017, LaTonya Mimms, who is a specialist in the FMCSA’s enforcement division, and Danielle Smith, who is a specialist in the FMCSA’s passenger carrier division, addressed a few more ELD mandate concerns.

 To be precise, they clarified concerns regarding dual accounts for owner-operators, edits, supporting documents, and unidentified trips.